MachineGames: History

 MachineGames developed Wolfenstein: The New Order (2014) and its prequel, Wolfenstein: The Old Blood (2015).
 In June 2016, they released Dimension of the Past, a free episode for id Software's 1996 game Quake, in celebration of the game's twentieth anniversary.
 At Electronic Entertainment Expo 2017, Wolfenstein II: The New Colossus, a sequel to The New Order, was announced with a release date of 27 October 2017 for Microsoft Windows, PlayStation 4 and Xbox One.
 MachineGames developed Wolfenstein: Youngblood, the follow-up to The New Colossus with a focus on co-operative gameplay, and Wolfenstein: Cyberpilot, a virtual reality game, both released in 2019.
 MachineGames created a further Quake episode, Dimension of the Machine, for the game's re-release in 2021, as well as Call of the Machine for Quake IIs re-release in 2023.

 Microsoft acquired ZeniMax in March 2021.
 A third Wolfenstein game has been in development since at least September 2018.
 MachineGames announced in January 2021 that it was developing a game set in the Indiana Jones film franchise, which in January 2024 was revealed as Indiana Jones and the Great Circle.
-In November 2023, the studio announced plans to open a satellite studio in Sundsvall, Sweden; which is expected to be fully staffed in 2025.
+In November 2023, the studio announced plans to open a satellite studio in Sundsvall, Sweden, which was expected to be fully staffed by 2025.